Mid-ocean ridge

-Global system

-The mid-ocean ridges of the world are connected and form the Ocean Ridge, a single global mid-oceanic ridge system that is part of every ocean, making it the longest mountain range in the world.
+Mid-ocean ridges around the globe are linked by plate tectonic boundaries and the trace of the ridges across the ocean floor appears similar to the seam of a baseball.
+Most mid-ocean ridges of the world are connected and form the Ocean Ridge, a global mid-oceanic ridge system that is part of every ocean, making it the longest mountain range in the world.
 The continuous mountain range is 65000 km long (several times longer than the Andes, the longest continental mountain range), and the total length of the oceanic ridge system is 80000 km long.

 Description

 Morphology

 At the spreading center on a mid-ocean ridge, the depth of the seafloor is approximately 2600 meters.
 On the ridge flanks, the depth of the seafloor (or the height of a location on a mid-ocean ridge above a base-level) is correlated with its age (age of the lithosphere where depth is measured).
 The depth-age relation can be modeled by the cooling of a lithosphere plate or mantle half-space.
 A good approximation is that the depth of the seafloor at a location on a spreading mid-ocean ridge is proportional to the square root of the age of the seafloor.
-The overall shape of ridges results from Pratt isostacy: close to the ridge axis, there is a hot, low-density mantle supporting the oceanic crust.
+The overall shape of ridges results from Pratt isostasy: close to the ridge axis, there is a hot, low-density mantle supporting the oceanic crust.
 As the oceanic plate cools, away from the ridge axis, the oceanic mantle lithosphere (the colder, denser part of the mantle that, together with the crust, comprises the oceanic plates) thickens, and the density increases.
 Thus older seafloor is underlain by denser material and is deeper.

 Spreading rate is the rate at which an ocean basin widens due to seafloor spreading.
 Rates can be computed by mapping marine magnetic anomalies that span mid-ocean ridges.
 As crystallized basalt extruded at a ridge axis cools below Curie points of appropriate iron-titanium oxides, magnetic field directions parallel to the Earth's magnetic field are recorded in those oxides.
 The orientations of the field preserved in the oceanic crust comprise a record of directions of the Earth's magnetic field with time.
 Because the field has reversed directions at known intervals throughout its history, the pattern of geomagnetic reversals in the ocean crust can be used as an indicator of age; given the crustal age and distance from the ridge axis, spreading rates can be calculated.